 Eagle Butte is a very small city located in the state of South Dakota.
 With a population of 1,349 people and two constituent neighborhoods, Eagle Butte is the 48th largest community in South Dakota.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Eagle Butte is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Eagle Butte is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Eagle Butte who work in office and administrative support (12.95%), sales jobs (12.69%), and teaching (11.66%).
+Overall, Eagle Butte is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Eagle Butte who work in office and administrative support (13.13%), sales jobs (11.62%), and management occupations (10.35%).

 The most common language spoken in Eagle Butte is English.
 Other important languages spoken here include Native American languages and Spanish.